tildearrow/furnace/doc/6-sample/README.md

 - Namco C140
 - Namco C219

+## using samples

+the simplest path to using a sample is:
+- in the sample list, use the "Open" button (folder icon) to load the sample.
+- double-click the sample in the list to open it in the sample editor.
+- click the "Create instrument from sample" button (upload icon, to the left of "Zoom").
+- use the created instrument in the track.

 ## compatible sample mode (LEGACY)

 **use of this mode is discouraged in favor of Sample type instruments.**